For single women, there are a number of fertility treatment options available:

 In a small number of cases, there can be difficult problems with both partners, and in some cases the option of donor embryos might be considered appropriate.
 These are embryos that have already been created, but are not needed by the couple and have been offered for donation.
 They are all fully screened.
 It’s important to know that children born as a result of donation are able to identify the donor if they wish, after the age of 18.
 Read more about donor embryos

-Intrauterine insemination (IUI) is a fertility treatment that involves placing prepared sperm inside the uterus, close to your eggs.
+Intrauterine insemination (IUI) is a popular fertility treatment for single women that involves placing prepared sperm inside the uterus, close to your eggs.
 This is timed to coincide with ovulation.
 The treatment maximises the chances of sperm reaching an egg and for fertilisation to occur.
-Read more about IUI
+IUI treatment can often be less invasive than IVF; learn more about why IUI treatment might be right for you.

 As part of our ongoing commitment to give all our patients the best level of support and care during their fertility treatment, we offer a free counselling service.
 Our counsellors are there to help at all stages of your journey.
 Many find it helpful to discuss their feelings before, during and after treatment.